vlad-lubenskyi/compose-browser-view/README.md

 # BrowserView for Compose Desktop

-A component for Compose Desktop that displays content loaded in the Chromium-based browser.
+A Compose component that displays content loaded in the Chromium-based browser.

 Uses [JxBrowser](https://www.teamdev.com/jxbrowser)